BriBuff/Pet/README.md

         *Trying to get the JS/Jquery to be stored in a separate file and still interact with the HTML page.
 Everytime the JS/Jquery was moved, it would error out.
         *Trying to get rid of Handlebars, which was only used in our project for errors.
 Deleting Handlebars code stopped the entire application from running.

+    Deployment/Merging:
+        *Merging using Travis CI on GitHub- took awhile for us to figure out how to correct the code to make it so that Travis CI was happy with it.
+Mostly just spacing errors.
+        *Heroku Deployment- Even with JAWSDB connecting our project, JAWSDB wasn't connecting to our table, but instead was connecting to our values from within the table.
+Had to call the information differently in the SQL database to get our information to pop up.

 Responsibilities: